Harold Wilson: Northern Ireland

 Wilson's first premiership was marked by the emerging conflict in Northern Ireland: like all British governments since the partition of Ireland in 1921, Harold Wilson's Labour government preferred not to intervene in the affairs of Northern Ireland.
-However in August 1969, escalating sectarian violence between the province's Protestant and Catholic communities, gave the Government of Northern Ireland little choice but to ask the British government to intervene directly and send in troops, and it was the Home Secretary, James Callaghan, who took the decision to deploy British Army troops in the province.
-In return Wilson and Callaghan demanded that various reforms be implemented in the province, such as the phasing out of the Protestant paramilitary B-Specials, and their replacement by the Ulster Defence Regiment, which was open to Catholic recruits, and various reforms to reduce discrimination against Catholics, such as reforms to the voting franchise, and a reform of local government boundaries and housing allocations.
-Although the troops were initially welcomed by Northern Ireland's Catholics, by early 1970 this had soured, and the Provisional IRA emerged, and embarked on what became a decades long violent campaign during what became known as the Troubles.
+However in August 1969, escalating sectarian violence between the Northern Ireland's unionist (largely Protestant) and nationalist (largely Catholic) communities, and involving members of the police force of Northern Ireland, gave the Government of Northern Ireland, led by Prime Minister of Northern Ireland Terence O'Neill, little choice but to ask the British government to intervene directly and send troops.
+It was Wilson's Home Secretary, James Callaghan, who took the decision to deploy British Army troops to Northern Ireland.
+In return Wilson and Callaghan demanded that various reforms be implemented in Northern Ireland, such as the phasing out of the Protestant paramilitary, the B-Specials.
+Their replacement by the Ulster Defence Regiment was controversial and by 1971 they had lost support from the nationalist population for their covert arrest and internment without trial of Catholic men and their shoot to kill policies and involvement in collusion, murder and loyalist crime.
+Wilson passed reforms to reduce discrimination against Catholics in secular life, including expanding the voting franchise to all citizens in Northern Ireland rather than those (largely unionist) who owned property, and reformed local government boundaries to reduce gerrymandering.